ai-armageddon/chrome-kokoro-tts/README.md

 ## Development

+This extension is designed to work with a local Kokoro TTS API instance.
+The API handles all the text-to-speech processing, while this extension provides the browser interface.

 ### Project Structure

-- `background.js` - Handles background processes and audio playback
+- `background.js` - Manages communication with the Kokoro TTS API
-- `content.js` - Manages the in-page play button for selected text
+- `content.js` - Handles in-page text selection and play button
-- `popup/` - Contains the popup UI and logic
+- `popup/` - Contains the extension's popup interface
-- `offscreen/` - Handles audio playback in a separate context
+- `offscreen/` - Manages audio playback in a separate context

-### Building

-No build step is required as this is a vanilla JavaScript extension.
+## Troubleshooting

+- **"Error playing audio"**: Ensure the Kokoro TTS API is running on `http://localhost:8000`
+- **No sound**: Check your system volume and ensure the API is properly configured
+- **Connection issues**: Verify no other service is using port 8000

 ## Contributing